Physical and Mental Decline isn’t inevitable

 Who am I?

 Currently, I live down by Cape Cod, about 60 miles south of Boston.
-I work for a software company, Exari Systems up in Boston.
-Exari is focused on streamlining and automating the creation, negotiation and management of contracts.
-I have spent my whole professional career complaining about how hard it is to get things done especially when it comes to contracts.
-Any of you who need to create, negotiate and execute a contract in order to do business know what I mean.
+I am entrepreneur primarily focused on wellness and financial technology.
+I know crazy combination.
 Prior to Massachusetts, I have lived in Boca Raton, FL; New York, NY; Stillwater, MN; Troy, MI; Cedar Grove, NJ; Weston, CT and then back to where it all began in New York, NY.
 Yes, I lived lots of places mostly due to a father who moved around a lot in the advertising business, a separation and a divorce.
 Living in many places was not always easy but it has taught me many things that I believe have been helpful in my life.
 I have two children who are in college and I live with my wife who is a personal trainer.
-When I am not working at Exari or on BoomerangFit, I exercise – mostly using Kettlebells and bodyweight exercises, hike, ride my bicycle, run, participate in Obstacle Races, play ultimate frisbee and generally try to move as much as possible.
+When I am not working , I exercise – mostly using Kettlebells (I am an RKC Certified Instructor) and bodyweight exercises, hike, ride my bicycle, run, participate in Obstacle Races, play ultimate frisbee and generally try to move as much as possible.
 In my past I have done many things including playing rugby for 15+ in college here and in the UK and in NY after graduation.
 I also wrestled in college, ran cross country and track in high school (the mile and two mile) and even raced on cross country skis for a few years in Minnesota.
 Additionally, I have studied various martial arts including Tai Kwon Do, Kung Fu, Krav Maga, Brazilian Jiu Jitsu and Thai Kick Boxing.
 I have also finished 7 marathons.
 The most recent two were both Boston Marathon’s that I ran for the charity.
 The first time was for the Alzheimer’s Association and the second was for Team In Training that raises money for curing Leukemia and other blood diseases.
 I also raised money a third year for the Boston Red Cross but didn’t run the marathon due to injury.
 The year that I didn’t run was the year of the marathon bombing so that was lucky.
 I was, however, right near the finish line that day as my office is right there.
 The other marathons I have run are New York (2), the Disney Marathon, the Longest Day Marathon (Brookings, SD) and Grandma’s Marathon (Duluth, MN).

 Follow or Contact Us to Get Notified of New Content